kfly2fly/Flask-Web-Repo/README.md

     I also implemented Pagination today.
 I don't have many posts up yet, but once there are more than 5, they will be split up into several different pages.
 This comes with a feature where you can click on someones name and be taken to a page where jsut their posts show up.
 I had to create a custom anchor tag <!-- <a class="article-title"> --> because the previous look was ugly

+10/29/21:
+    It's been a while since my last update.
+I've been following some tutorials by Corey Schafer.
+I've added blueprints and also a password reset mechanism that will send users an email.
+I hope to adapt this functionality into a form where a user can enter their email and have my resume sent to them.